Emergency management planning at UA

-The extreme events at Virginia Tech and Northern Illinois have prompted universities—including ours —to look more critically at their emergency management plans and to determine what steps can be taken to prevent incidents from occurring in the first place.
+The extreme events at Virginia Tech and elsewhere have prompted universities—including ours—to look more critically at their emergency management plans and determine what steps can be taken to prevent incidents from occurring in the first place.

-Of course, there will be those rare instances in which emergencies do occur.
-We are developing and expanding our emergency plans that will guide our response to and recovery from the spectrum of crises — blizzards to blackouts to bomb threats.
+Of course, there will be rare instances in which emergencies do occur.
+We have expanded our emergency plans that will guide our response to and recovery from the spectrum of crises — blizzards to blackouts to bomb threats.
 Here is a summary of the work that has been completed:

 Our police and safety personnel are well trained to respond to a range of emergencies.
 We benefit by our close ties to city and county emergency agencies.

 From Virginia Tech and elsewhere, we have learned that the best way to alert people of a problem is through redundant means.
 We have launched a free, emergency text-messaging service and enhanced our ability to communicate emergency information by e-mail, the Web and the phone.
-The old saw remains true: The best ways are often the simplest, which is why we have enhanced our outdoor warning system, and we are working to make the warnings audible inside many of our buildings.
+The old saw remains true: The best ways are often the simplest, which is why we have enhanced our indoor and outdoor warning system.

 Emergency Operation Centers have been enhanced to give our crisis teams the optimal space and tools to manage a situation.